Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Conclusion

-The Morphisec platform prevents CinaRAT attacks with a zero-trust default-deny approach to endpoint security, powered by Moving Target Defense.
-Morphisec customers are thus protected from CinaRAT, regardless of the evasive techniques an attacker deploys to bypass AV and NGAV solutions.
+Morphisec prevents CinaRAT attacks with a zero-trust default-deny approach to endpoint security, powered by Automated Moving Target Defense.
+Morphisec customers are thus protected from CinaRAT, regardless of the evasive techniques an attacker deploys to bypass EDR and NGAV solutions.

 IOCs